LoganConnor44/builder-design-pattern/README.md

 }
 ```

-## What Does This Look Like In Code?
+## What Does This Pattern Look Like In Code?

 ```java
 public final class Hero {